IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Let's start exploring the UI by creating some simple first actions similar to the ones we have created before when having used the CLI.

-When you are on the Overview page, click the `Start Creating` and the `Create Action` button.
+When at the `Overview` page, click the `Start Creating` and the `Create Action` button.
-Next, specify a name (e.g. `helloUI`) by entering it into the text field prefilled with the text `Choose a name for your new action`.
+Next, specify a name (e.g. `helloUI`).
 Leave everything else as-is and click the `Create` button at the bottom of the screen.

-Notice that even though you did not change any configuration options, you would have had the option to change the `language` you want to implement your action in as well as the `memory quota` and the `time limit`.
+Notice that you also would have had the option to change the `language` you want to implement your action in.
 Click the `Learn more` links for additional details and feel free to play around with these options on your own.

 Copy the following code into the code editor replacing any existing code: